Hyde County License Hearing Guide

 After Criminal Case Concludes

-• Completing a substance abuse assessment and any recommended treatment programs.
+• Completing any court-ordered substance abuse treatment programs.

 Hyde County DMV Offices